ekuiter/variED/API.md

 Every message is of the form `{"type": "...", ...}` where type is a string denoting the message's type (discussed below).
-Messages that refer to a specific artifact contain the *artifactPath* property, which is a string of form *project::artifact*.
+Messages that refer to a specific artifact contain the *artifactPath* property, which is an object with the *project* and *artifact* properties.
 If the client wants to send a message regarding a specific artifact, it first has to join its collaborative session.

 There are five kinds of messages: